aethanyc/emacs-init/README.md

   * Install Xcode command line tools by `xcode-select --install`
   * Install dependencies by `brew install pkg-config gnutls` (Hint: `brew info emacs`)
   * `make install` (This step will assemble the app in `nextstep/Emacs.app`.
 See `nextstep/INSTALL` for more information.)
+  * If the `libxml/tree.h` cannot be found, try [this workaround](https://lists.gnu.org/archive/html/emacs-devel/2019-10/msg00400.html)
   * Link or copy `nextstep/Emacs.app` to `/Applications`
 * Build Emacs on Debian-based GNU/Linux
   * `apt install build-essential`